speakeasy-api/markdown-sidecar-mcp/README.md

 ## Arguments

-- `package_name`: The name of the package or module to request
+- `packageName`: The name of the package or module to request
 - `registry`: Registry the package will be found in (`npm`, `gomodules`, or `pypi`)
 - `subDir`: [OPTIONAL] The specific subdirectory to look for markdown docs in.
 Defaults to root.
 - `mcpPrimitive`: [OPTIONAL] The MCP primitive to expose from the server (`tool` or `resource`).
 This defaults to `tool`, some clients do not currently support resources.